TaskRatchet/taskratchet-docs/faq.md

 TaskRatchet is built and maintained by a single developer, so I may plan to have certain features that I just haven't had the time to build yet.
 Or, maybe I haven't thought of the feature yet!
 Email me at nathan@taskratchet.com with any ideas, suggestions, or feedback.
 I love hearing your ideas!

+You can also suggest and vote for ideas [here](http://allourideas.org/taskratchet), though I would recommend that you also email me, since I keep a separate record of missing features and the users who want them.